Favourites_Cards

 Changing a non-disposable nappy

 Non-disposable nappies come in either a pre-formed shape (usually with built-in fastenings) or flat, foldable terry cloths (which you fasten with a safety pin).
 They’re cheaper over time and kinder to the environment, yet not quite as convenient as disposables.
-There’s not much difference in the way you change your baby when using a disposable compared with a non-disposable, apart from the way they fasten and you can use liners or inserts which are also reusable.
-And, of course, you don’t just throw away a non-disposable; you can tip any poo into your toilet before washing the liner.
+There’s not much difference in the way you change your baby when using a disposable compared with a non-disposable, apart from the way they fasten.
+And, of course, you don’t just throw away a non-disposable; if it’s full, take away the excess poo with a nappy bag before washing.

 • Weekly emails with tips and advice for your stage